smartcity-pyt/pyt-client/README.md

 # pyt-client
 This project was generated with Generator-M-Ionic v1.8.0.
 For more info visit the [repository](https://github.com/mwaylabs/generator-m-ionic) or check out the README below.

+# How to Run First Time(pyt directions)

+    npm install
+    gulp watch

+# How to Run Afterwards

+    gulp watch

 # Generator-M-Ionic v1.8.0

 [![NPM version](http://img.shields.io/npm/v/generator-m-ionic.svg?style=flat-square)][npm-url]